Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Performance of Pruned-ADAPT-VQE

-Figure~\ref{fig:h4_linear_energies_ampl}a compares the performance of Prune-ADAPT-VQE against standard ADAPT-VQE in the simulation of linear \ce{H4}.
+Figure~\ref{fig:h4_linear_energies_ampl}a compares the performance of Pruned-ADAPT-VQE against standard ADAPT-VQE in the simulation of linear \ce{H4}.
 Without pruning, approximately 35 operators are needed to achieve chemical accuracy, whereas the refinement method reduces this number to 26.
 Initially, both approaches follow the same energy error profile.
 The pruning mechanism becomes active just after the flat energy region, around the 26th ADAPT iteration, ensuring that only non-cooperative, unnecessary operators are removed while maintaining accuracy.

-The ansatz reduction achieved through operator removal becomes evident when comparing the amplitude distributions of Prune-ADAPT-VQE and standard ADAPT-VQE (Figure~\ref{fig:h4_linear_energies_ampl}b).
-The elimination of irrelevant operators leads to a more compact ansatz.
-Our pruning strategy appears to be conservative, as several operators with near-zero amplitudes remain.
+The ansatz compaction achieved through operator removal becomes evident when comparing the amplitude distributions of Pruned-ADAPT-VQE and standard ADAPT-VQE (Figure~\ref{fig:h4_linear_energies_ampl}b).
+The elimination of irrelevant operators leads to a more compact ansatz, in which the most significant operators act earliest on the initial state.
+Our pruning strategy appears to be conservative, as several operators with near-zero parameter values remain.
 Adjusting the parameters that define the decision factor (equation~\ref{eq:decision_factor}) and the dynamic threshold (equation~\ref{eq:threshold}) could enable further (or more restrained) ansatz simplification, depending on computational constraints and accuracy requirements.
+For instance, increasing the 0.1 prefactor in the dynamic threshold enhances the likelihood of removing low-contributing operators, leading to more compact ans\"atze.
+While this may require additional ADAPT-VQE iterations to reach convergence, the trade-off can be favorable in scenarios where reducing circuit depth is critical due to hardware constraints.
+In fact, from length 53 to the end of the simulation, all removed operators were re-added in the immediate next iteration, resulting in a significant computational overhead.
+Such behavior tends to appear towards the end of the simulation, when the ansatz is converging and the parameters associated to the added operators become vanishingly small.
+This behavior also becomes more pronounced in cases where the pruning strategy is more aggressive.